This blog is about my own experience of my autistic behaviours.

 Once I have a picture in my mind, I may communicate it it a blunt or straightforward manner.
 Sometimes people say this is refreshing, that it cuts through the ‘crap’, at other times people can find this language too blunt or even rude..

-I struggle to use ‘flowery’ language – it.s not a choice it’s a result of my cognitive thinking.
+I struggle to use ‘flowery’ language – itss not a choice it’s a result of my cognitive thinking.

 A thought can become a blunt comment in an instant.
 It can feel as if the speech just launches out of my mind, a bit like how I read Tourettes described.

 I would prefer to focus on my ability to communicate through writing.
 I enjoy writing!
-I enjoy organising my thoughts into visuals.
+I enjoy organising my thoughts into patterns.

 Most of my behaviours work fine in a professional environment, I’ve learned how to do a really good job.
 I simply wouldn’t be able to do a job that required a social personality.
 And now I’m not tempted to try, I see that as wisdom!

-Social Hierarchies: For some reason (probably linked to perception of identity) I don’t ‘get’ social hierarchies and I tend to speak to people in the same straightforward manner, regardless of whether their job is to serve me (as a customer) or they’re the CEO.
-This can create potentially difficult experiences with certain types of people and situations.
+Social Hierarchies: For some reason (probably linked to perception of identity) I don’t ‘get’ social hierarchies and I tend to speak to people in the same straightforward manner, regardless of whether their job is to serve me (as a customer) or they’re the Chief Executive.
+This can create complex difficulties where hierarchies are valued.

-Both these issues are difficult for me to tackle due to potential face blindness (prospopagnosia).
+Both these issues are difficult for me to tackle.
 Autistics are infamous for treating their bosses like their co-workers… How do I appear?
 Too forward?
 Aloof?
 Rude?
 If someone in a position of influence or ‘power’ takes a dislike to me, life can become very difficult.

-Stubbornness: When my personal code of ethics is vexed, my bluntness and stubbornness can turn me into a human bulldozer!
+Stubbornness: When my personal code of ethics is vexed, my bluntness and stubbornness can turn me into a human bulldozer.
 I want to focus on this.
 My ability to stick to a subject and to persevere has proven many times to be a strength.
 What I want to reduce is the activity of the bulldozer.
-I’m working with compassionate friends who are helping me with that.
+I need to work with compassionate friends who who can help me with that.